anis-idk/PythonProgramGame/README.md

 - Zombies: Enemies that spawn from the edges of the screen and move toward the player.
 - Bullets: Weapons to eliminate zombies; their usage is limited by cooldown times.
 - Leaderboard: Displays the top scores of players based on their performance.
+- Menu: Displays the main menu with play , leaderboard and quit buttons
+- Game Over screen: Displays the game over screen with the try again button and main menu button

 ## Libraries Used
 The following libraries are used in this project: